-- The principles of infection control as defined by the HIQA - How to minimise the risk of cross-infection during a patient encounter by adhering to best practice guidelines available (including the 5 Moments for Hand Hygiene guidelines) - The principles of preventing infection in high risk groups e.g. managing antibiotic use to prevent Clostridium difficile - Knowledge and understanding the local antibiotic prescribing policy - · Awareness of infections of concern, e.g. MRSA, Clostridium difficile - Best practice in isolation precautions - When and how to notify relevant authorities in the case of infectious disease requiring notification - In surgery or during an invasive procedure, understanding the increased risk of infection in these patients and adhering to guidelines for minimising infection in such cases - The guidelines for needle-stick injury prevention and management
+- The principles of infection control as defined by the HIQA - How to minimise the risk of cross-infection during a patient encounter by adhering to best practice guidelines available, including the 5 Moments for Hand Hygiene guidelines - The principles of preventing infection in high risk groups e.g. managing antibiotic use to prevent Clostridium difficile - · Knowledge and understanding of the local antibiotic prescribing policy - · Awareness of infections of concern, e.g. MRSA, Clostridium difficile - · Best practice in isolation precautions - When and how to notify relevant authorities in the case of notifiable infectious disease - Understanding the increased risk of infection to patients in surgery or during an invasive procedure and adhering to guidelines for minimising infection in such cases - The guidelines for needle-stick injury prevention and management